gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [Ear Plugin](http://gradle.org/docs/nightly/userguide/ear_plugin.html) adds support for creating Java EE Enterprise Archives (EAR files).
 It provides EAR specific dependency management and enables customization of the deployment descriptor.

 #### Announce plugin
 The [Gradle Announce Plugin](http://gradle.org/docs/nightly/userguide/announce_plugin.html) enables the user to announce custom messages to the build user at any or every phase of the build.
-This feature can work well together with `--continue` (below), by reporting on any failures that occur in a continued build.
+This feature can work well together with `--continue` (see below), by reporting on any failures that occur in a continued build.

 The announce plugin integrates nicely with different desktop messaging systems like [Snarl](https://sites.google.com/site/snarlapp/home), [Growl](http://growl.info/) and [Ubuntu Notify](http://www.ubuntu.com/) and also with the internet messaging system [Twitter](http://twitter.com/).